Poconos Day Trip

 Indulge in farm-to-table restaurants in the Pocono Mountains.
 Fresh ingredients enhance handcrafted dishes at:

 Evening: Take a stroll through the sanctuary.
 Encompassing almost 600 acres, the Dorflinger-Suydam Wildlife Sanctuary is a wonderful place for a fall walk.
 The preserve is open daily, dawn to dusk, year-round.

 Spend the night in a bluestone beauty.
 If you’re near Hawley, you must visit the Silk Mill.
 This 75,000-square-foot stunner is home to shops and galleries, and it's just steps from fine accommodations and farm-to-table dining.
-Explore the Mill Market, and find a bakery, beer garden and grocer all under one roof.
+Explore the shops at the Hawley Silk Mill, and find a bakery, beer garden and grocer all under one roof.
 Then tuck into the neighboring Ledges Hotel, where tumbling waterfalls complement autumn foliage.
-In the morning, grab a brew at farm-to-table café Cocoon Coffeehouse & Catering Company.
+In the morning, grab a brew at farm-to-table café Cocoon Coffeehouse & Bakery.

 Visit the below links for even more great day trip ideas!

 - Attend an Event!
 Although many Pocono festivals have cancelled for 2020, there are still various events taking place this fall.

 - Take a Tour!
 The Pocono Mountains has an appealing variety of historic buildings, museums and interesting sightseeing opportunities.

 - Visit our Downtowns!
 Find things to do in our popular towns of Jim Thorpe, Milford and Stroudsburg or check out Lake Wallenpaupack this fall.